-Capabilities,12 in general, are the starting point for defining operational scenarios.
+Capabilities, 12 in general, are the starting point for defining operational scenarios.
 These scenarios consist of a sequence of OperationalActivities needed to satisfy the Capability.
-Each scenario of an OperationalActivity sequence begins with an external stimulus and each scenario ends with the provision of an external stimulus.13 These scenarios consist of a sequence of operational activities needed to respond to an external stimulus or to provide an external stimulus.
+Each scenario of an OperationalActivity sequence begins with an external stimulus and each scenario ends with the provision of an external stimulus.
+13 These scenarios consist of a sequence of operational activities needed to respond to an external stimulus or to provide an external stimulus.
 Capabilities are the basis of OperationalActivities which are executable behavior entities.
-Each OperationalActivity is allocated to an entity in the Performer class and the relationship attribute Behavior Type is set to "Capability."
+Each OperationalActivity is allocated to an entity in the Performer class and has its Behavior Type set to "Capability."
 The integrated operational behavior is developed from integrating two or more Capabilities, expressed as a sequence of OperationalActivities into a single behavior view that fully represents the behavior required by a Performer.
-The relationship Behavior Type attribute for integrated behavior view is established through the basis of relation.
+The Behavior Type attribute for the Performer entity that contains the integrated behavior is set to "Integrated (Root)."
+Traceability between Capabilities and the integrated operational behavior view is established through the basis of relation.
 Logical groupings (taxonomy) of Capabilities may be established through the categorized by relation with entities within the class Category.
-The context-level OperationalActivity is allocated to the context-level Performer (of Type Context) with the relationship attribute Behavior Type set to "Integrated (Root)."
+The context-level OperationalActivity is allocated to the context-level Performer (of Type Context) with the Behavior Type set to "Integrated (Root)."

 OperationalActivity Inputs and Outputs.
 Each OperationalActivity within a behavioral view will have input and output OperationalItem entities identified.
-These OperationalItem entities are associated with OperationalActivities using the relations: input to / inputs, output from / outputs, and triggers / triggered by.
+These OperationalItem entities are associated with OperationalActivities using the relations: input to / inputs and output from / outputs.
 As with OperationalActivities, OperationalItems should be aggregated to simplify presentation.

-OperationalActivity Assignment.
-In conjunction with Operational Architecture Synthesis (See Section 2.1), for each level of Performers, OperationalActivities in the integrated behavior are decomposed until they can be uniquely assigned to the next level of Performer using the allocated to relation.
-This not only establishes the organization or role that performs the activity, it allows the systems engineering/architecture team to assess the impact of Performer losses or failures on both Mission and OperationalActivities, thereby, making it easier for the systems engineering/architecture team to design countermeasures to mitigate operational impacts of Performer loss or failure.
+Operational Activity Assignment.
+In conjunction with Operational Architecture Synthesis (See Section 2.1), for each level of Performers, Operational Activities in the integrated behavior are decomposed until they can be uniquely assigned to the next level of Performer using the allocated to relation.
+This not only establishes the organization or role that performs the activity, it allows the systems engineering/architecture team to assess the impact of Performer losses or failures on both Mission and Operational Activities, thereby, making it easier for the systems engineering/architecture team to design countermeasures to mitigate operational impacts of Performer loss or failure.

-OperationalActivity Traceability.
-OperationalActivity traceability from an appropriate Mission entity (or OperationalTask if required) is established using the achieves relation.
+Operational Activity Traceability.
+Operational Activity traceability from an appropriate Mission entity (or Operational Task if required) is established using the achieves relation.
 Establishing this relationship enables one to easily assess what capabilities and behavior are impacted by a Mission change, as well as answering the converse question of what Missions are impacted by a capability change or failure.

-OperationalActivity traceability from an appropriate Requirement occurs in two senses.
+Operational Activity traceability from an appropriate Requirement occurs in two senses.
 These relations are the specified by and the based on relations.
-The specified by relation identifies constraint or performance requirements that the OperationalActivity must satisfy.
-The based on relation is used for all other requirements that apply to the OperationalActivity.
+The specified by relation identifies constraint or performance requirements that the Operational Activity must satisfy.
+The based on relation is used for all other requirements that apply to the Operational Activity.